 Old English used corona, directly from Latin.
 Figuratively, "regal power," from c.
 1200.
 From late 14c. as "a crowning honor or distinction."
 From c.
 1300 as "top part of the skull or head;" from 1670s as "top of a hat."
 From 1804 as "part of a tooth which appears above the gum."

-Extended to coins bearing the imprint of a crown (early 15c.), especially the British silver 5-shilling piece.
-Also monetary units in Iceland, Sweden (krona), Norway, Denmark (krone), and formerly in German Empire and Austria-Hungary (krone).
-Meaning "top of the skull" is from c.
-1300.
-Crown-prince is 1791, a translation of German kronprinz.
+Extended late 14c. to "coin bearing the imprint of a crown or a crowned head," especially the British silver 5-shilling piece.
+Also the name of monetary units in Iceland, Sweden (krona), Norway, Denmark (krone), and formerly in German Empire and Austria-Hungary (krone).
+Crown of thorns was late Old English þornene crune.

 "bestow a crown or garland upon," late Old English corounen, from Old French coroner, from corone (see crown (n.)).
 Related: Crowned; crowning.
 The latter in its sense of "that makes complete" is from 1650s.